Event Topology Classifiers at the Large Hadron Collider: Soft QCD Probes with event shape classifiers

 Here, $N_{\rm ch}^{\rm ES}$ and $N_{\rm ch}^{\text{ES-int}}$ denote the number of charged particles in a given percentile of event shape and the event shape integrated events.
 In the ratio plot with respect to the minimum bias collisions, one can clearly see that with increasing multiplicity, the particle production at high-$p_{\rm T}$ is biased towards the hard processes, which gives rise to a stronger than linear increase.
 This indicates a selection bias towards local fluctuations of choosing only hard $pp$ collisions.
 Such biases can be diminished when the event selection is performed with the charged particle multiplicity estimated in a different pseudorapidity interval than the observable of interest.
-Bottom panel of Fig.~\ref{fig:pionspectraNch} shows the transverse momentum distribution of charged pions for different slices of forward charged-particle multiplicity in $pp$ collisions at $\sqrt{s}=13$ TeV from PYTHIA8 simulations.
-It is found that these measurements are affected by the hard processes at high-$p_{\rm T}$~\cite{ALICE:2022qxg}, which is evident from the ratio to minimum bias collisions.
+The right panel of Fig.~\ref{fig:pionspectraNch} shows the transverse momentum distribution of charged pions for different slices of forward charged-particle multiplicity in $pp$ collisions at $\sqrt{s}=13$ TeV from PYTHIA8 simulations.
+It is found that these measurements are affected by the hard processes at high-$p_{\rm T}$~\cite{ALICE:2022qxg}, which is evident from the $\rm Q_{\rm pp}$ in the bottom panel of Fig.~\ref{fig:pionspectraNch}.
 Thus, such selection biases in measurements hinder the search for the origin of QGP-like behavior in small collision systems.